Guitar solo, since 2016

 Music, dance and literature.
-With Jorge Talquenca and Mathias Kahler-Polagnoli, since 2016
+With Jorge Talquenca and Mathias Kahler-Polagnoli, 2016

 Facetas de Tango (Facets of Tango) is a disversified event program, in which the boundaries between music, drama and dance are resolved.
 Together with her Argentine dance partner Jorge Talquenca and the actor Mathias Kahler-Polagnoli, Johanna Beisteiner excitingly leads through the history of tango.
 To music by Astor Piazzolla and Eduardo Arolas as well as texts by Jorge Luis Borges the performers tell of the merger of European and South American culture and surprise the audience with their multiple roles.

 Guitar solo and with orchestra (or piano), since 2015